The Decameron: Literary sources

 The fact that Boccaccio borrowed the story lines that make up most of the Decameron does not mean he mechanically reproduced them.
 Most of the stories take place in the 14th century and have been sufficiently updated to the author's time that a reader may not know that they had been written centuries earlier or in a foreign culture.
 Also, Boccaccio often combined two or more unrelated tales into one (such as in II, 2 and VII, 7).

 Moreover, many of the characters actually existed, such as Giotto di Bondone, Guido Cavalcanti, Saladin, and King William II of Sicily.
 Scholars have even been able to verify the existence of less famous characters, such as the tricksters Bruno and Buffalmacco and their victim Calandrino.
 Still other fictional characters are based on real people, such as the Madonna Fiordaliso from tale II, 5, who is derived from a Madonna Flora who lived in the red light district of Naples.
+Boccaccio also wrote about French physician Gillette de Narbonne, calling her ‘Donna Medica’; Alfred Duru and Henri Chivot wrote a comic opera about her called Gillette de Narbonne.
 Boccaccio often intentionally muddled historical (II, 3) and geographical (V, 2) facts for his narrative purposes.
 Within the tales of the Decameron, the principal characters are usually developed through their dialogue and actions, so that by the end of the story they seem real and their actions logical given their context.

 Another of Boccaccio's frequent techniques was to make already existing tales more complex.
 A clear example of this is in tale IX, 6, which was also used by Chaucer in his "The Reeve's Tale", which more closely follows the original French source than does Boccaccio's version.
 In the Italian version, the host's wife and the two young male visitors occupy all three beds and she also creates an explanation of the happenings of the evening.
 Both elements are Boccaccio's invention and make for a more complex version than either Chaucer's version or the French source (a fabliau by Jean de Boves).